chrometoastr/physics/README.md

 these notes prove useful, or at least relatable, as I work toward understanding the deep structure underlying spacetime and quantum fields.

-## Study Plan
-My [Study Plan](STUDYPLAN.md) outlines the subjects that I study in an order that leads to a better understanding of GR and QFT.
-Links to notes will be added as I work through the plan.